hengamirah/NLP_Article_Analysis/README.md

 # NLP_Article_Analysis
- Articles dataset sorted into 5 categories namely Sport, Tech, Business, Entertainment and Politics using Natural Language Processing Approach.
+Text article dataset is sorted into 5 categories namely Sport, Tech, Business, Entertainment and Politics using Natural Language Processing Approach.

 # PROBLEM STATEMENT
-Provided text documents that has 5 categories, can we categorize unseen in articles into 5 categories?
+Provided text documents with 5 categories, can we categorize unseen in articles into 5 categories?

 # STEP 1 - Data Loading